joeldejesus1/libcbitcoin-perl/README.md

 To create Hierarchial Deterministic keys, see CBitcoin::CBHD.
 To create scripts, see CBitcoin::Script.
 To create transactions, see CBitcoin::Transaction, CBitcoin::TransactionInput and CBitcoin::TransactionOutput.

+To see how an spv client works, check out the t/spv.t.no script.
+It contains an example of how to implement an spv client in perl.
+Though, this section is work in progress.

 ## DEBIAN INSTALLATION

 To compile a debian package, first install libcbitcoin0, which is https://github.com/favioflamingo/cbitcoin.